 Security professionals often have a mental mapping of

 Risk -> Mitigation they can access pretty quickly.
-In discussion with a candidate, they may prove to suggest mitigations for any type of risk you suggest.
+In discussion with a candidate, they may effectively suggest mitigations for any type of risk you suggest.
 While impressive, this is not necessarily an indication they can implement these mitigations in your environment.

 Security often runs into trouble when implementing company-wide mitigations.
-In particular, anything that changes an employee’s workflow.
+In particular, anything that changes an engineers’s preferred workflow.

-Candidates that can bring experience with the project management side of implementations are valuable.
-It’s often a leadership role to advise rollout plans for mitigations that impact a work environment.
+Candidates that can bring experience with complex implementations are valuable.
+Leadership skills will shine while advising complex rollout plans for mitigations that impact a work environment.

-- Can you describe how your previous workplaces complicated a typical security practice?
+- Can you describe how your previous workplaces complicated a common security practice?

 - What risks do you feel are the hardest to mitigate properly, and for what reason?